agiac/rivo/README.md

 - `Map`: returns a pipeable which maps the input stream using the given function;
 - `ForEach`: returns a pipeable which applies the given function to each item in the input stream and forwards only the errors;
 - `Batch`: returns a pipeable which groups the input stream into batches of the provided size;
+- `Flatten`: returns a pipeable which flattens the input stream of slices;

 Besides these, the directories of the library contain more specialized pipeables factories.